State Fire Marshal: Check Smoke Alarms When Changing Clocks this Weekend

 - Follow the manufacturer’s instructions for cleaning to keep smoke alarms working well.
 The instructions are included in the package or can be found on the internet.

 - Test alarms once a month using the test button.
-Replace the entire alarm if it's more than 10 years old or fails to sound when tested.
+Replace the entire alarm if it's 10 years old or older or if it fails to sound when tested.